 The tax payout of the company over the years has been primarily in line with the standard corporate tax rate in the country.
-However, going ahead, as per the company, it may witness lower tax payout ratio due to changes in the tax laws stipulating 25% tax rate for companies with turnover lower than ₹250 cr.
+However, going ahead, as per the company, it may witness lower tax payout ratio due to changes in the tax laws stipulating a 25% tax rate for companies with a turnover lower than ₹250 cr.

 February 2018 conference call, page 10:

 Prachi Dave: I wanted to ask you there is new change in the budget regarding the taxation which would be 25% for companies which have less than 250 crores revenue, so is it applicable to us, can our margin increase because of that?

 Om Prakash Garg: You mean the reduction in income tax from 30 – 25% for the companies with revenue upto 250 Cr?